jank-lang/jank-lang.org/resources/src/blog/2025-10-03-community.md

   )
 ```

-The IR is now much more efficient.
+The IR is now much more efficient and there's no need to allocate the `"USER"`
+jank object.

 ```llvm
 define ptr @clojure_core_let_24072_0(ptr %this) {